-How could you describe the Strengths of a Team?
+How do you describe the Strengths of a Team?

 The Team Summary Report in Cascade visually brings together the strengths of a team onto one page.